Gloucestershire County Football League: History

 The league was originally formed in 1968.
 Its first chairman was F.Dowling, who was ably assisted by the Hon.
 Secretary, L.V.
 James.
 Les James has the Leagues' Cup Competition named after him in recognition of his service to football and the league within Gloucestershire.
 Chairman, Mr F. Dowling, presented the championship trophy to Stonehouse, who were the first winners of the County League.

-Among the clubs that have left the Gloucestershire County League and now compete at a higher level are:
+Among the clubs that left the Gloucestershire County League and which now compete, or have competed, at a higher level are: